Phando/Streamdeck-Stonks/README.md

 The market state is a small indicator to the left of the asset price.
 During regular trading hours it is invisible.
 In pre market the top half is colored and the rest is grey.
 In post market, the bottom half is colored and the rest is grey.
 When the market is closed, the whole market state indicator is grey.
 The market state indicator does not show up for crypto assets as the market is always open.

+## Long Press

+Using the **long press** setting, you can choose between opening a URL or going into the Limits settings outlined in the next section.

 ## Limits

 ![Limits](images/limits.png)